icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng16-dep-audit](https://github.com/danielglejzner/ng16-dep-audit) - Quickly check which dependencies stop you from upgrading!
 * [ngx-maintenance](https://github.com/danielglejzner/ngx-maintenance) - Can't upgrade to Angular 16+ due to old View Engine dependencies?
 This automates the hassle so you can easily upgrade!
 * [fast-facts/ng-update](https://github.com/fast-facts/ng-update) - A Github Action that keeps your Angular CLI-based projects up-to-date via automated PRs based on `ng update`.
+* [npx-app-updater](https://github.com/DSI-HUG/ngx-app-updater) - When a new version of your application is deployed, this library will trigger a user notification to inform them that updates are available.

 ---